Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

-You can call it strength training, you can call it resistance training, it all essentially implies the same thing.
+You can call it strength training, you can call it weight training, you can call it resistance training, it all essentially implies the same thing.

 You are developing the neuromuscular system’s ability to tolerate load, either through nervous system adaptation or muscular adaptation, or most likely a combination of both — hence – ‘neuro’-‘muscular’.